PiotrMachowski/lovelace-xiaomi-vacuum-map-card/README.md

 ## FAQ
 * **Can this card show a live map?**

   Yes, to show a camera feed as a background set property `map_camera` in configuration.
-This only works if you have rooted your device.
+To get this feature without rooting your vacuum use [this](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor) integration.

 * **Does this card require rooted device?**

-  No, in the basic version it uses a static image as a map.
-Root is required to create camera that will show a live map.
+  No, it only utilizes features of Home Assistant and not communicates directly with a vacuum.

 * **How to create a map?**

-  You can use any image you want, the easiest way is to use a screenshot from Mi Home/FloleVac.
+  You can use any image you want, the easiest way is to use a screenshot from Mi Home/FloleVac or [this](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor) integration to provide live map without rooting.

 <a href="https://www.buymeacoffee.com/PiotrMachowski" target="_blank"><img src="https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>